UX Design

 2. I translated this structure into an information architecture.

-3. The design lead further refined it to ensure extensibility.
+3. The design lead further refined the IA to ensure extensibility, and proposed the UIs for MVP.

 We chose data scientists as the target user group for the MVP because they need more complex query parameters and have significantly broader use cases.
 These advanced use cases naturally encompass those of non-data-scientists, whose needs rely on the combination of algorithms developed for data scientists.
 Focusing on data scientists ensures robust algorithm and UI development that supports both groups.